I ran today.

 Well, I went for a jog today.
 Well, a joggish walk may describe it more aptly.
 Like a 2-minute joggish walk.
 Two 2-minute joggish walks to be precise.
 But I’ll stick with ‘I went for a run today’ because that’s what it felt like.
 This may not seem like a big deal, people run every day.
 I used to run every day.
 I’ve even run a half-marathon.
 But I haven’t run in over 5 years.

 But today, I ran.
 As I was walking along my usual path I thought, why the hell am I so scared to pick up the pace just a little?
 To jog just a little?
 To run just a little?
 Why is this one thing off limits when I’ve done so many other things, from hiking to yoga to the Patch to snowboarding?

-See, all this time I’ve been talking about how I’ve overcome my fear of movement, how I’ve accepted this chronic pain thing and started living again, how I’m pursuing the things that matter to me, focusing on my life and not my pain, I’ve still been holding onto remnants of that pained self, that self that didn’t know all the things I know now, all the things that have helped me make such huge strides in so many areas of my life, so many strides everywhere but where I miss taking strides the most – running out on a trail somewhere.
+See, all this time I’ve been talking about how I’ve overcome my fear of movement and how I’ve accepted this chronic pain thing and started living again and how I’m pursuing the things that matter to me, focusing on my life and not my pain, I’ve still been holding onto remnants of that pained self.
+That self that didn’t know all the things I know now.
+All the things that have helped me make such huge strides in so many areas of my life.
+So many strides everywhere, except for where I miss taking strides the most – running out on a trail somewhere.

 Doubts and fears